 In the world of TV/film, he was recently a featured actor and vocalist in "Lacrimosa", an art film by director Arnaud Uyttenhove.
 He was also a vocalist on the soundtrack for the Netflix series Altered Carbon.
 In the studio, he has recorded the unique solo vocal library Voice of Gaia: Bryn with Soundiron Instruments, improvising and exploring a range of world music vocal styles.
 He has also recorded demos for JBL Professional Solutions .
 When not singing, Bryan enjoys performing solo trumpet in a variety of styles.
 He has often collaborated with composer/arranger Trevor Welsh and can be heard on the independent films Chicken Suit and The Sacrifice of Old San Juan by director A.K.
 Hottmann.
 His trumpet can be heard on hip-hop artist Brian Fresco’s mixtape Cassanova, and on the alt-country albums Giants and Creek Road by singer/songwriter Trevor Borden.

 An avid teaching artist, he has sung outreach performances for Seattle Opera and with the LA Master Chorale Chamber Singers for the High School Choir Festival.
 He is a member of several professional organizations including the American Guild of Musical Artists, the National Association for Teachers of Singing, and Early Music America.
-Bryan completed an Artist Diploma in Early Music from Cornish College of the Arts, a Masters in Vocal Performance from the University of California Santa Barbara, and a B.A. in Music from Westmont College.
-For the past 6 years, he has taught private voice to a growing studio of teens and adults across Ventura and Santa Barbara counties.
+Bryan is on the voice faculty of California Lutheran University and maintains an active private studio.
+He completed an Artist Diploma in Early Music from Cornish College of the Arts, a Masters in Vocal Performance from the University of California Santa Barbara, and a B.A. in Music from Westmont College.